17 Accelerated 3 Year PsyD Programs in 2026

 Some schools offer 3-year PsyD programs online, while other schools offer accelerated on-campus options.
 Your eligibility for accelerated PsyD programs depends on your background, career goals, and the program that you choose.

 The main avenues for completing a PsyD program in three years are: finding a program that is designed to be accelerated, transferring in prior coursework, and/or choosing a school with shorter terms that allows you to complete more courses each year.
 If you already have graduate coursework and/or related work experience, you may be able to waive some of the required classes in the PsyD program.
+These can all help you become a psychologist fast.

 What Are the Admission Requirements for Accelerated PsyD Programs?